Simultaneous determination of Hubble constant and cosmic baryon density: Forecasts for the synergy between FRBs and emerging probes: Conclusions

 Our analysis is based on specific experimental designs and observational programs.
 In practice, a single probe can be implemented through multiple experiments, and its measurement capability can be strengthened by combining data from different experiments or observational bands.
-Such combinations within a single probe, together with the cross-probe synergies studied here, will reduce statistical uncertainties and help control systematic errors.
-Because the relationship between the $H_0$ and $\Omega_{\rm b}$ in FRB dispersion measures comes from fundamental physical scaling laws, our method does not depend strongly on specific instrument details and will remain applicable as data quality improves.
-It therefore offers a reliable way to simultaneously constrain $H_0$ and $\Omega_{\rm b}$, potentially offering a pathway to resolve both the Hubble tension and the missing baryon problem.
+Such combinations within a single probe, together with the cross-probe synergies studied here, will significantly reduce statistical uncertainties.
+This therefore provides an approach to simultaneously constrain $H_0$ and $\Omega_{\rm b}$, and may open a promising avenue toward resolving both the Hubble tension and the missing baryon problem.